Warbo/chriswarbo-net/projects/ivory/index.md

 These pages introduce some of the mathematical ideas that guide our design, and implement useful definitions that make the subsequent sections easier:

- - [Negatives And Inverses](negatives_and_inverses.html) uses these concepts to implement subtraction and division in terms of addition and multiplication, simplifying how much arithmetic we need to consider.
+ - [Negatives And Inverses](negatives_and_inverses.html) are used to implement subtraction and division in terms of addition and multiplication, which simplifies our arithmetic.
  - [Sums And Products](sums_and_products.html) implements these operations symbolically, explores the resulting tree structures, and defines algorithms to normalise them.
 Many of our tower's levels are based on these trees.